-Minimum grade of C in EN 231, or the equivalent ORThree (3) individual speech presentations.
-An Oral Expression Competency Scoring Sheet must be completed by the course professor at the time of each presentation ORAppropriate DANTES scores.
+Minimum grade of C in EN 231, or the equivalent OR Three (3) individual speech presentations.
+An Oral Expression Competency Scoring Sheet must be completed by the course professor at the time of each presentation OR Appropriate DANTES scores.

-Reading Competency may be demonstrated as follows:

-Grade of C or above in a literature course (EN 211, 251, 252, or the equivalent), OR

-Appropriate CLEP or AP scores.
+Reading Competency may be demonstrated as follows: Grade of C or above in a literature course (EN 211, 251, 252, or the equivalent), OR Appropriate CLEP or AP scores.

-Writing Competency may be demonstrated as follows:

-Grades of C or above in both EN 111 and 112 or the equivalent, OR completing CS 102 with a C or better, OR by earning a C or better on the computer competency exam (CS 102E).
-Computer competency is understood to include the following skills:

-Appropriate CLEP or AP scores.
+Writing Competency may be demonstrated as follows: Grades of C or above in both EN 111 and 112 or the equivalent, OR Appropriate CLEP or AP scores.